FieldVal/fieldval-js/docs_src/FieldVal.md

 ####Run the code example to the right####

 Try out FieldVal using CodePen by clicking the "Run on Codepen" button below the example.
-[FieldVal-All](http://github.com/FieldVal/fieldval-all-js) is included, so you can use BasicVal checks too.

 Try changing the data provided to ```FieldVal``` to see how the error changes.